Angel Number 5

 Adaptability without commitment becomes the inability to stay.
 The same digit that symbolizes healthy change can also symbolize the pattern of leaving whenever things get difficult.

-The honest question is not whether you need change, but whether the change you want is moving toward growth or away from discomfort.
+The useful question is not whether you need change, but whether the change you want is moving toward growth or away from discomfort.
 When 5 appears repeatedly, it may be affirming a genuine transition.

 • Genuine growth.
 You change direction because the evidence says the old path no longer leads where you need to go.